azhx/blagoblag/content/drafts/sha1-and-richard-feynman.rst

 SHA256 or better, but about 7% of these servers will still chose SHA1, even if the client supports newer and better things. [#]_

-For a long time, using MD5 here was very common.
-It wasn't until 2015 with the `SLOTH attack`_ that we fixed up the MD5 usage.
+Until 2015 with the `SLOTH attack`_, MD5 was still widely supported here.

 Do we have a practical attack against using SHA1 here today?
 No. But attacks only get better, and if we want to fix the entire web ecosystem, we should